 \subsection{Exports and export specialization}

-The Product Space and most measures of economic complexity share a common emphasis on country-product export data due to its availability and product-level granularity.
-It is worth noting that though the Economic Complexity Index is by no means intended as a measure of solely the export structure of an economy, it implicitly assumes that the export specializations of a country accurately reflect the makeup of a country's domestic productive structure; that is, if a country specializes in agricultural goods in exports, it must then be an agriculturally-oriented economy in general. \\
+The Product Space and most measures of economic complexity share a common emphasis on country-product export data.
 In particular, both methods employ Revealed Comparative Advantage (RCA) as a proxy for specialization (Balassa 1965), defined as follows for countries denoted $c$, products denoted with $p$, and exports of country $c$ of product $p$ denoted $x_{cp}$:

-The RCA of a country $c$ in product $p$ is interpreted as an empirical measure of $c$'s comparative advantage - i.e. degree of specialization - in $p$; in particular, the threshold for a country \it specializing \normalfont in producing $p$, or "having RCA in $p$", is $RCA_{c,p}> 1$, where the share of $p$ in $c$'s total exports exceeds the global average (the share of $p$ in the world's total exports).
-In the rest of this paper, we will also take $1$ as the RCA threshold for specialization.
+In particular, the threshold for a country \it specializing \normalfont in producing $p$ is $RCA_{c,p}> 1$, where the share of $p$ in $c$'s total exports exceeds the global average.